confluentinc/kafka-connect-datagen/README.md

 ```bash
 make build-local
 ```
 This will build the connector from source and create a local image with an aggregate version number.
 The aggregate version number is the kafka-connect-datagen connector version number and the Confluent Platform version number separated with a `-`.
-The local kafka-connect-datagen version number is defined in the `pom.xml` file, and the Confluent Platform version defined in the `Makefile` (example 0.1.5-5.3.1).
+The local kafka-connect-datagen version number is defined in the `pom.xml` file, and the Confluent Platform version defined in the `Makefile` (example `0.1.5-5.3.1`).

 ### Install connector from Confluent Hub

 You may install into your Docker image the `kafka-connect-datagen` connector from [Confluent Hub](https://www.confluent.io/connector/kafka-connect-datagen/).
-The `Makefile` has a target to build an image from the standard `cp-kafka-connect` image as well as the `cp-server-connect-operator` base image if running Confluent Platform on Kubernetes.
+The `Dockerfile-confluenthub` file has an example of how this can be accomplished.
+The `Makefile` has targets to build an image from the standard `cp-kafka-connect` and the `cp-server-connect-operator` base image if running Confluent Platform on Kubernetes.

 ### Run connector in Docker Compose

 Here is an example of how to run the `kafka-connect-datagen` with Docker Compose.
-If you used a different Docker image tag, be sure to use that here instead of `confluentinc/kafka-connect-datagen:0.1.5`.
+If you wish to use a different Docker image tag, be sure to modify appropriately in the `docker-compose.yml` file.

 ```bash
 docker-compose up -d --build